jeffjyang/cbc-radio-2-spotify/README.md

 # cbc-radio-2-spotify

 A project to get CBC Music (CBC Radio 2) onto a dynamically generated Spotify playlist using an AWS Lambda scheduled task.
-Everday a playlist for each of CBC Music's programs will be created.
+Everyday a playlist for each of CBC Music's programs will be created.

 # Setup